Uralkali chairman doesn't rule out new potash deal with Belaruskali

-MOSCOW (Reuters) - The chairman of Russia’s Uralkali (URKA.MM), the world’s top potash producer, said he did not rule out future cooperation with its Belarusian peer despite authorities in Minsk having arrested Uralkali’s CEO.
+MOSCOW, Sept 4 (Reuters) - The chairman of Russia’s Uralkali , the world’s top potash producer, said he did not rule out future cooperation with its Belarusian peer despite authorities in Minsk having arrested Uralkali’s CEO.

 Uralkali has estimated the collapse of what was the world’s largest potash alliance could push potash prices down 25 percent in the second half of 2013.
 That in turn could have a major impact on the economy of Belarus, where the soil nutrient accounts for 12 percent of state revenue.